-The reunion of the Tikkanens' family society will be held in Kiuruvesi, 9th of July 2022.
+Paavo Tikkanen 200 years old.
+The meeting will be held in Kiuruvesi, 10th of July 2023

 The Tikkanens’ family society